 I finished medical school at the University of Amsterdam in

 january 2014.
 Hereafter I worked for 1 year as a resident in

 internal medicine at the AvL/NKI and for 8 months in Spaarne

 hospital.
 Due to my work in the clinic I became more and more

 interested in research, especially in oncology.
-Now I work as
+I focus on phase I

-phase I studies related to targeted therapy for BRAF mutated
+studies related to targeted therapy for BRAF mutated tumors.

 I am involved as an independent researcher in the development

 biomarker assays for monitoring the effect of molecular targeted

 anticancer agents.
 These assays can be used to predict if a patient